Adam1400/Capture/README.md

 ## [Capture](https://capture350.herokuapp.com/)

-### Capture is a photo media galery similar to instagram or google photos
+### Capture is a photo media gallery similar to Instagram or Google Photos

 * Built with Python/ Django
 * supplemented with HTML/CSS